nekonenene/TornadoMemo/README.md

 ## Note

 * This project is in progress.
 The source contains unnecessary classes or methods.
-* File open/save functions are not implemented now.
 * Some comments are written in Japanese.